-Company staff, in conjunction with Regional Public Affairs, conducts outreach to meet with first responders to discuss pipeline safety and communication.
-These first responders may also participate in Company drills and exercises as participants and/or observers.
+Company Emergency Management and Regional Public Affairs staff meet with first responders to discuss pipeline safety and communication.
+These first responders are invited to participate in Company drills and exercises as participants and/or observers.

 SoCalGas' service territory encompasses twelve counties, each with designated emergency County Coordinators.
-On an annual basis, a representative from Emergency Management or a delegate will meet with each County Coordinator to discuss pipeline safety and awareness.
+Annually, a representative from Emergency Management or a delegate will meet with each County Coordinator to discuss pipeline safety and awareness.